Revealed and Concealed Repression: Theory and Measurement: Introduction

-Recovering unobserved total repression from observable parameters is especially important when observed and unobserved repression are negatively correlated across space and time.
+Recovering unobserved total repression from observable parameters is especially important when observed and unobserved repression do not have a strong positive correlation across space and time.
 In such cases, relying solely on observed repression can lead to perverse policy interventions that produce effects opposite to those intended.
 Specifically, interventions may mistakenly be deemed successful when they are not, and vice versa, and inadvertently reward regimes that have increased total repression and penalize those that have reduced it.
 The problem of identifying the true trend of repression over time has been the subject of recent academic debates \autocite{Cingranelli-Filippov-2018, Fariss-2019, Cope-Crabtree-Fariss-2020}. \textcite{fariss_respect_2014} points out that time trends in repression measures may be misleading because the standards used by experts and reporters to classify actions as repression can change over time.
-In contrast, the problem we focus on concerns the regime’s strategic decision to conceal repression, so that observed and unobserved repression can move in opposite directions as the environment evolves.
+In contrast, the problem we focus on concerns the regime’s strategic decision to conceal repression.
 However, there is an overlap: If the ability of observers to detect repression improves more than the ability of the regime to conceal it, this is equivalent to an increase in concealment costs in our model.
 In that case, observed (revealed) repression may rise even as total repression falls, potentially leading to misguided and damaging policy interventions.

-Our paper also contributes to the scholarship on the backlash and deterrence effects of repression.
-Many case studies \autocite{Martin2007} and quantitative analyses \autocite{Francisco2004} suggest that repression can provoke backlash protests.
-The empirical literature identifies instances of backlash across a range of conflicts, including Northern Ireland \autocite{lafree2009impact}, Israel/Palestine \autocite{dugan2012moving}, Iran \autocite{rasler1996concessions}, Vietnam \autocite{kocher2011aerial, dell2018nation}, and Turkey \autocite{Aytac2018}.
-At the same time, substantial evidence shows that repression often reduces mobilization \autocite{tilly1978mobilization, kalyvas2006logic, davenport_state_2007, downes2008targeting, earl_political_2011, tarrow2011power}.
-Studies document deterrence effects even for indiscriminate repression, including in Guatemala \autocite{stoll1993between}, Iraq \autocite{condra2012who}, Chechnya \autocite{lyall2009violence}, and Ukraine \autocite{rozenas_mass_2019}. \textcite{davenport_state_2007} refers to these conflicting findings as the ``punishment puzzle."